 Why Coconut Oil for Bad Breath?

 There are a lot of reasons to trust coconut oil for bad breath elimination.
 Coconut oil:

 - Can reduce harmful bacteria in the mouth

 - Can reduce plaque and gingivitis

-- Can aid in healing of tooth decay
+- Is known to aid in reversing tooth decay

-- Can aid in healing of sores in mouth
+- Can aid in the relief of sores in the mouth

 - May help whiten teeth